Chapter 3 : Tricks and Treats, But Mostly Tricks

-Remus walked with me through the shop, and we talked about other entertaining ways to make Filch angry, including pranks, loud singing, and chasing Mrs. Woodhouse in an Invisibility Cloak.
-As we paid for our purchases, Remus said, “We should have an Annoy Filch championship.
+Remus walked with me through the shop, and we talked about other entertaining ways to make Filch angry, including pranks, loud singing, and chasing his cat Mrs. Woodhouse in an Invisibility Cloak.
+As we paid for our purchases, Remus said, “We should have a prank competition.
 Whoever does the best pranks and doesn’t get caught wins.”
 He had a mischievous glint in his eyes that I had never seen before; usually it was James and Sirius who came up with the terrible ideas.

 “Why in Merlin’s name are you a prefect?”
 I asked.
 “Oddly enough, I thought prefects were supposed to stop this kind of behaviour.
 Dumbledore must have been insane to think you’d maintain order in the school.”

 “Dumbledore is not insane, Hastings.
 So are you chickening out?”
 He grinned.

 “No,” I said hesitantly.
 I had a feeling one group would have the cleverer tricks, and the other would evade capture by Filch.
 It was hopeless, really.
 “Okay, we’ll do it.
 Ooh, you just wait till Dumbledore finds out what the prefect has been up to…”